top of page

 Inner Circle of Jesus

-James was part of Jesus' inner circle alongside John and Peter.
-Interestingly, they were often the only apostles to witness some of his supernatural wonders (e.g., raising Jairus' daughter from the dead [Mark 5:22, 35–37]).
-James traveled with Peter and John on a mountain, where they each saw Jesus transfigured and watched him speak to Moses and Elijah (Matt.
+James was part of Jesus' inner circle, along with John and Peter.
+Often, they were the only apostles to witness some of his supernatural works, such as raising Jairus' daughter from the dead (Mark 5:22, 35–37).
+James also traveled with Peter and John to a mountain, where they saw Jesus transfigured and witnessed him speaking with Moses and Elijah (Matt.
 17:1–3; Mark 9:1–5; Luke 9:27–30).
-Jesus would discreetly allow his inner circle of Peter, James, John, and Andrew to ask about the Jerusalem temple's demise.
-He rewarded their honest search for truth by foreshadowing the events of the end times (Mark 13:3–37).
+Jesus sometimes allowed his inner circle—Peter, James, John, and Andrew—to ask questions about the destruction of the Jerusalem temple.
+He rewarded their honest search for truth by revealing glimpses of the events of the end times (Mark 13:3–37).

 Man in striped robe sitting by a river, surrounded by dry branches and stones.
 Overcast sky and distant mountains create a contemplative mood.